kkdey/cellcycleR/README.md

-# cellcycler
+# cellcycleR

-cellcycler is a R package for cell cycle phasing and analysis
+cellcycleR is a R package for cell cycle phasing and analysis

 To install the package, follow the commands below